XHQvi/simplified-tensor-library/eleven/guide.md

 #### 1.3 Stride

 `int stride_[Dim]` hold the stride on each dimension, which is the most interesting thing about a tensor.
-For a D dimension tensor, storage address of the idx element can be calculated as fellow:
+For a D dimension tensor, storage address of the idx element can be calculated as follows:
 $$
 Addr_k = dptr + \sum^{k-1}_{i = 0}stride[i] * idx[i]
 $$